Mobile Menu

 • Remember, when leading a class discussion, the best way to lead is NOT to lead.
 Let the students lead.

-• Set up the room so that students aren’t facing YOU, but instead are facing each other.
+• During a whole-class discussion, set up the room so that students aren’t facing YOU, but instead are facing each other.
 Position yourself at the edge of the room, outside the circle or as a part of the circle.

-• Establish a procedure for students to call on each other and make that the expectation.
+• If trying a red light, green light discussion, establish a procedure for students to call on each other and make that the expectation.

 4. Rooted in text(s)